Lesson dependency indicates that this lesson relies upon the contents of the TeachEngineering document(s) listed.

 Interesting Facts/Discussion Questions: Solicit, integrate and summarize student responses.

-Have students create a T-chart to compare model rockets to real rockets.
-Use this following website as a guide for discussion: http://exploration.grc.nasa.gov/education/rocket/rktcompare.html
+Have students create T-charts to compare model rockets to real rockets.
+Use this following website as a discussion guide: http://exploration.grc.nasa.gov/education/rocket/rktcompare.html

 Have students investigate additional ways that engineers control rockets besides the use of fins.
 A good place to start is http://exploration.grc.nasa.gov/education/rocket/rktcontrl.html

 Have students research the weight and required thrust of some of NASA's rockets.

 Academy of Achievement, "Ambassador for the World's Oceans: Sylvia Earl, Underwater Explorer."
 Accessed January 2006. http://www.achievement.org/autodoc/page/ear0bio-1